 To be eligible for GCCB, a grandparent must be:

-- the current or former partner of a grandparent if they are the primary carer of the grandchild, and
+- the current or former partner of a grandparent if they are the primary carer of the child, and

 - the sole or major provider of ongoing daily care for the grandchild, and

-- have substantial autonomy for the day-to-day decisions about the child's care, welfare and development, and
+- have substantial autonomy for the day-to-day decisions about the child's care, welfare and development.

 - Age pension